webplatform/docs/tutorials/understanding-css-units/index.md

 Rarely used in practice.
 May be used to size inline images to fit the x-height of the current font for visual harmony. ch
 1 ch is the advance of the ‘0’ (zero) glyph in the current font. ‘ch’ stands for character.
-Can be used to style monospace text or braille. rem
+Can be used to [http://lists.w3.org/Archives/Public/www-style/1999Dec/0048.html style monospace text or braille]. rem
 1 rem is the computed value of the font-size property for the document’s root element.
 This unit is often easier to use than the ‘em’ unit because it is not affected by inheritance as ‘em’ units are.
 For example,  given a root element font-size of 20px, setting a 0.5em font-size on <li> elements would resolve to 10px for first-level <li> but second-level <li> would have a 5px font-size.
 Setting the font-size to 0.5rem would result in 10px <li> elements no matter their nesting level.